ACCpath/BusinessAnalytics/RealEstateMarketAirbnb/README.md

 <div style="text-align: right"> Update date: Nov 18, 2023 </div>

+<style>body {text-align:justify}</style>
 # **Real estate market analysis in México City**

 ## **Conclusions**

+### **Analysis context**

+The company has selected México City as a candidate to search for properties in which to invest with the aim of obtaining profitability through tourist rentals.

+To do this, before putting the valuation team to look for opportunities, management has commissioned the preparation of a [discovery analysis](real_estate_market_airbnb_mexicocity_BA.ipynb) that allows identifying strategies or lines of work that help direct the actions of the valuation team.

 ### **Objetives**